dimagi/commcare-cloud/docs/setup/new_environment.md

 ## Step 10: Troubleshooting

 If everything went well, you should now be able to access CommCareHQ from a browser.
+See the [Configuring VirtualBox for testing CommCareHQ](../howto/configure-virtualbox.md) page to find the URL which depends on your networking setup.

 If you face any issues, it is recommended to review the [Troubleshooting first time setup](./troubleshooting.md) documentation.

 You may also wish to look at the [Firefighting](../firefighting/index.md) page which lists out common issues that `commcare-cloud` can resolve.